|

 respectively violate 1, 2 and 3 of Hahnemann’s Three Laws

+of Homoeopathy.
 Definitive study of the adverse effects

 of homoeopathic remedies have not been conducted but even if they